SetupCoding/got-houses/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Build for production

+Run `ng build --prod` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running distributive

 Install `http-server` using the following command: `npm i -g http-server`.